jugglinmike/docs/markdown/reference/rest-api.md

 Hosting your tests on your LAN or your laptop?
 You'll need to run [Sauce Connect](/reference/sauce-connect/) to bridge Sauce Labs to your local network.
 Optional parameters related to Sauce Connect include:

-* `tunnel_identifier`: specifies the ID of a specific tunnel when using multiple Sauce Connect tunnels.
+* `tunnel-identifier`: specifies the ID of a specific tunnel when using multiple Sauce Connect tunnels.
 * `parent_tunnel`: specifies the username of a parent account whose shared Sauce Connect tunnel your tests should use.

 Any other parameters get passed on as [Optional Desired Capabilities](/reference/test-configuration/#webdriver-api) for the selenium server.
 This means you can set things like: `max-duration`